 Instant Pots and Fun Accessories

-If you are still on the fence about which Instant Pot to buy, you can read my review and see how I made teriyaki chicken thighs in the Instant Pot.
+If you are still on the fence about which Instant Pot to buy, you can read my review about my Instant Pot Duo and see how I made teriyaki chicken thighs in the Instant Pot.
 My Instant Pot has all the features I need and goes on sale often.
+Since I first shared this recipe from Jane and Sarah’s cookbook, I bought an Instant Pot Pro and I wrote about how I’m In Love With My New Instant Pot Pro – Review (2021)

 I love the idea of cooking an entire meal in the Instant Pot and not having to use any pots or pans or a rice cooker.
 In order to cook Japanese beef curry with rice all in the Instant Pot, you will need a long legged trivet.
 Otherwise, you can cook the curry in the instant pot and the rice in a rice cooker or pot.